-9. For East Renfrewshire Council, 0.07% of our child population would equate to approximately 14 young people.
-However, the Home Office are clear that the 0.07% is not a target, but a maximum number of young people that any single local authority would be expected to look after.

-10. The current agreement with the Home Office is that local authorities can make offers of placements within their current capacity.

-11. Unaccompanied asylum seeking children are considered to be looked after children under the Children (Scotland) Act 1995, which means that any placement options with carers would be subject to full assessment, including necessary checks and registration.
+- 9. The East Renfrewshire Integration Joint Board, held on 26 September 2018, supports the proposal to participate in the National Transfer Scheme and has remitted to the matter to the Council for consideration and approval. - 10.
+For East Renfrewshire Council, 0.07% of our child population would equate to approximately 14 young people.
+However, the Home Office are clear that the 0.07% is not a target, but a maximum number of young people that any single local authority would be expected to look after. - 11.
+The current agreement with the Home Office is that local authorities can make offers of placements within their current capacity. - 12.
+Unaccompanied asylum seeking children are considered to be looked after children under the Children (Scotland) Act 1995, which means that any placement options with carers would be subject to full assessment, including necessary checks and registration.
 This process of assessment and approval is broadly similar to the established process to approve foster or supported carers.
-It also means that unaccompanied children and young people will be entitled to continuing care and after care support through the Children and Young People (Scotland) Act 2014, again similar to indigenous care-experienced young people being supported into independent adulthood.

-12. Should the young person not be granted asylum/leave to remain and if their appeal rights are exhausted after the age of 18, the Immigration Act 2016 requires local authorities to withdraw any support as the young person will have no recourse to public funds.

-13. Services to looked after children and young people in East Renfrewshire and across Scotland are already under significant pressure due to the needs of our existing population, however information from other local authorities in Scotland suggests that the presentation of need within the unaccompanied asylum child population is usually at a lower level than the indigenous population.

-14. East Renfrewshire will need to recruit, assess and approve supported carers with a specific remit of looking after unaccompanied children and young people.

-15. The current national funding rates provided to local authorities for UASC since 1st July 2016 are as follows:
+It also means that unaccompanied children and young people will be entitled to continuing care and after care support through the Children and Young People (Scotland) Act 2014, again similar to indigenous care-experienced young people being supported into independent adulthood. - 13.
+Should the young person not be granted asylum/leave to remain and if their appeal rights are exhausted after the age of 18, the Immigration Act 2016 requires local authorities to withdraw any support as the young person will have no recourse to public funds. - 14.
+Services to looked after children and young people in East Renfrewshire and across Scotland are already under significant pressure due to the needs of our existing population, however information from other local authorities in Scotland suggests that the presentation of need within the unaccompanied asylum child population is usually at a lower level than the indigenous population. - 15.
+East Renfrewshire will need to recruit, assess and approve supported carers with a specific remit of looking after unaccompanied children and young people. - 16.
+The current national funding rates provided to local authorities for UASC since 1st July 2016 are as follows: